WHY WINE MAKES YOU FEEL RELAXED

 A TASTY, TART TIPPLE WHICH COULD HELP YOUR SLEEP

-The main sleep hormone is melatonin, which your body makes from another hormone, serotonin.
+The main sleep hormone is melatonin, which your body makes from another hormone, Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…..
 Natural sources of melatonin include cherries, in particular the form of the juice concentrate Cherry Active.

 A daily shot of cherry juice can help you to nod off more easily.
 The tart Montmorency cherries in CherryActive contain a natural source of melatonin, the hormone needed for restful sleep – and studies have shown that other chemical compounds found in Montmorency cherry juice contribute to restful sleep as well.